-The residents of the FMU are dependent heavily upon these water sources for drinking and cultivation.
+Within Zonglela FMU small streams and waters sources areas located in different compartments of the FMUs.
+The residents residing inside FMU and outside FMU area heavily dependent upon these water sources for drinking and cultivation.
 These smaller streams are also the source of water for livestock.